elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 The jgit APIs often speak in byte arrays with offset (pointers).
 In xgit, we instead pass around charlists.
 Since a charlist is a singly-linked list, we pass around updated charlist references without offset parameters because it is conceptually easier (and more performant) to do so.

+In a few cases where we need random access into a byte array (for example, in `PackIndex`), we do use binaries instead of charlists.
+In those cases, we must be careful to avoid use of Elixir's `String` module and instead use the corresponding functions from Erlang's `:binary` module.
+This will avoid subtle bugs (offset mismatches) resulting from Elixir's processing of binaries as UTF-8 strings.

 ## Localization

 jgit has its own localization mechanism (see class `JGitText`).
 I've decided not to port that mechanism, but rather to use the Elixir module [`gettext`](https://github.com/elixir-lang/gettext).
 Unlike jgit, we do not localize internal exception messages, only the publicly-facing interface.